-Section 2 How to ask us to pay you back or to pay a bill you have received aim form to make your request for payment. $\square$ You don't have to use the form, but it will help us process the information faster. □ Either download a copy of the form from our website ( myuhcadvantage.com ) or call Customer Service and ask for the form.
-Mail your request for payment together with any bills or paid receipts to us at this address:
+Section 2 How to ask us to pay you back or to pay a bill you have received aim form to make your request for payment. $\Box$ You don't have to use the form, but it will help us process the information faster. □ Either download a copy of the form from our website ( myuhcadvantage.com ) or call Customer Service and ask for the form.
+Mail your request for payment together with any bills or paid receipts to us at this address: Part D Prescription drug payment requests: